thandipearl/Data-Professionals-Survey-Analysis-Interactive-Dashboard-Power-BI-/README.md

 # Global Survey Data Analysis Dashboard (Power BI)

 ##  Project Overview
-In this project, I worked with a global survey dataset containing responses from people across different countries, industries, and roles.
+In this project, I worked with a global survey dataset containing responses from people across different countries, industries and roles.

 The aim was to take messy, real-world data and transform it into a clean, interactive Power BI dashboard that provides meaningful insights.